• Home

 • While Evernote was one of the apps that defined the digital note-taking category, it hasn't really been relevant for almost a decade.
 It was overvalued and overhyped in the mid-2010s, and even though many tech writers (including me) have fond memories of it, there are now better apps available that do similar things.

 • Evernote is expensive.
-Its free plan doesn't offer its best features, and at $15/month for a subscription, there are better options out there for most people.
+Its free plan is useless, limiting you to a single notebook on a single device with 50 notes, and at $15/month for a subscription, there are better options out there for most people.

-• Evernote was sold last year.
+• Evernote was sold at the end of 2022.
 While some apps survive these kinds of mergers, many don't—at least not without losing what made them great.
-While the free plan has improved a little, the paid plan has doubled in price.
+So far, there's no strong evidence one way or the other, but it still raises a question mark over using Evernote long-term.

 Which note-taking software should you choose?